MahmutVG/Cloud-GIS-BE/lambda-sentinel-data/README.md

 ## Project Structure

 - `src/sentinel_data.py`: Contains the main logic for processing Sentinel-2 satellite images.
-It includes functions for calculating NDMI and MSAVI2 indices, processing images using KMeans clustering, downloading images from a specified API, and handling AWS Lambda events.
+It includes functions for calculating NDMI and MSAVI2 indices.

 - `requirements.txt`: Lists the Python dependencies required for the project, including libraries such as `boto3`, `numpy`, `gdal`, `requests`, and `sklearn`.